-Ramsey & Parkeston Parish Council serve the two villages of 2300 parishioners; combined as one Parish Council in
+Ramsey & Parkeston Parish Council serve the two villages of 2300 parishioners; combined as one Parish Council.

-the council consists of 11 Councillors; 6 representing Ramsey Ward plus 5 representing Parkeston Ward.
+The council consists of 11 Councillors; 6 representing Ramsey Ward plus 5 representing Parkeston Ward.
 Proving as a proactive team taking pride in their area many improvements have been made in both wards to benefit the residents.

-The Ramsey & Parkeston Parish Council hold monthly meetings throughout the municipal year, excluding December; a diary of meeting dates scheduled for the municipal year are available on the Diary Page here.
+The Ramsey & Parkeston Parish Council hold monthly meetings throughout the municipal year, excluding August and December; a diary of meeting dates scheduled for the municipal year are available on the Diary Page here.

 Additionally planning meetings are held when deemed necessary, such as when time between the monthly meetings does not allow a decision to be made at such a meeting, being given 21 days from receipt of any application, to submit comments to Tendring District Council; or when any application received of a large scale is put out for fuller consultation via a public meeting.